awslabs/aws-sdk-swift/reference/0.x/AWSWorkMail/WorkMailClientProtocol.md

 func deleteMobileDeviceAccessRule(input: DeleteMobileDeviceAccessRuleInput, completion: @escaping (ClientRuntime.SdkResult<DeleteMobileDeviceAccessRuleOutputResponse, DeleteMobileDeviceAccessRuleOutputError>) -> Void)
 ```

-### deleteOrganization(input:​completion:​)
+### deleteOrganization(input:completion:)

 Deletes an Amazon WorkMail organization and all underlying AWS resources managed by Amazon WorkMail as part of the organization.
 You can choose whether to delete the associated directory.
-For more information, see <a href="https:​//docs.aws.amazon.com/workmail/latest/adminguide/remove_organization.html">Removing an organization in the Amazon WorkMail Administrator Guide.
+For more information, see [Removing an organization](https://docs.aws.amazon.com/workmail/latest/adminguide/remove_organization.html) in the Amazon WorkMail Administrator Guide.

 ``` swift
 func deleteOrganization(input: DeleteOrganizationInput, completion: @escaping (ClientRuntime.SdkResult<DeleteOrganizationOutputResponse, DeleteOrganizationOutputError>) -> Void)
 ```

-### deleteResource(input:​completion:​)
+### deleteResource(input:completion:)

 Deletes the specified resource.